CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 b.
 Group supervision shall be face-to-face contact between one supervisor and up to 6 supervisees.

-(g) Independent private practice shall not be considered supervised professional experience.
+(h) Independent private mental health practice shall not be considered supervised professional experience.

-(1) Have a graduate degree in couple/marriage and family therapy or related mental health discipline;
+(1) Have a graduate degree in couple or marriage and family therapy or related mental health discipline;

 (2) Hold a NH license in a mental health profession;

-(3) Have taken 5 graduate courses or taught couple/marital and family therapy within or after the mental health professional degree used to qualify for licensure in NH as follows:
+(3) Have taken 5 graduate courses or taught couple or marital and family therapy within or after the mental health professional degree used to qualify for licensure in NH as follows:

 a.
-Four of the 5 graduate courses shall be clinical couples/marriage and family therapy theory courses or courses applying family therapy to a population or problem type;
+Four of the 5 graduate courses shall be clinical couples or marriage and family therapy theory courses or courses applying family therapy to a population or problem type;

 b.
 One course in ethics; and